1xuan/some-small-simple-example/README.md

-Some basic examples against certain concept.
+Some basic examples for certain concept.